 Best Fishing Pole for Kids

-The Ugly Stik Dock Runner is a shorter 3-foot rod with a 30 size spinning reel pre-spooled with a 6 lb line.
+The Ugly Stik Dock Runner is a shorter 3 ft rod with a 30-size spinning reel pre-spooled with a 6 lb line.
 It has a cork grip and is excellent for younger fishers or in tight spaces like a dock or a kayak.
 The Dock Runner comes ready to use with no assembly required besides stringing the line, and you can feel it is of better quality than much of the child-centric competition in our lineup.
 Testers liked this pole's size and think it is easy enough to use after practicing the reel type, which is a higher degree of difficulty over the push-button reel.

-Zebco Dock Demon is a short rod pole with a spinning reel.
-This 30" shorter, solid core rod is perfect for kid fishermen or where space is limited.
+The Zebco Dock Demon is a short rod pole with a spinning reel.
+This 30" shorter, solid core rod is perfect for kid anglers or where space is limited.
 It has a quality feel with EVA easy-grip handle, ball bearing drive, and a changeable left/right hand retrieve.
 Testers liked how easy it was to hold and cast without hitting other people or getting it caught on bushes or rocks nearby.

 The line that comes with this reel was problematic in our testing and regularly snapped without reason.
 We can't imagine it holding up to a real fish when it struggled to stay in place with a little underwater plant life, but you can buy a higher quality line, and you'll be all set without the worry.
 Also, this reel style is harder for kids to master, and some of our younger testers got frustrated using it, preferring the push button style reel instead.
-Overall, we like this shorter, quality fishing pole, and if you buy some higher quality line, we think older kids with a desire to learn fishing and a little bit of patience will appreciate the shorter length and the easy to use rod.
+Overall, we like this shorter, quality fishing pole, and if you buy some higher quality line, we think older kids with a desire to learn fishing and a little bit of patience will appreciate the shorter length and the easy-to-use rod.

-Unfortunately, while kid-friendly and comes with loads of accessories, none of it is outstanding quality and feels like it won't last very long, especially if you have good luck at the local pond.
+While kid-friendly and comes with loads of accessories, none of it is outstanding quality and feels like it won't last very long, especially if you have good luck at the local pond.
 The pole's eyelets are off-center, which impacts casting and reeling in, and the button feels like it could break if used for more than a handful of outings.
-The carry bag is nice, but the accessories are all subpar, and while the bobbers in this kit actually bob, they aren't the best.
+The carry bag is nice, but the accessories are all sub-par, and while the bobbers in this kit actually bob, they aren't the best.
 However, it is easy to see why our testers liked this setup, and we think it may be a good choice for getting little ones excited about fishing, but there are better poles to be had elsewhere for a lower price.
 We would recommend this for kids who aren't sure they want to fish and will enjoy having all the accessories they need to get started.

 We raked the twin of this model higher because the EVA handle on the Plussino is easier to hold onto than the broken plain handle on the ODDSPRO.
 Both kits have the same carry case, accessories, reel, and telescopic rod.
 Other than the handle style and name embossed on the pole, there are no differences between them.
 We aren't a big fan of either, and the quality is subpar, but if having a kit with everything included will get your child jazzed about going fishing, we'd choose the Plussino for the better handle.

-The Lanaak Kids Fishing Pole and Tackle Box is an attractive, all-inclusive kit parents might consider as it seems to include everything you'll need to get your little one up and fishing.
+The Lanaak Kids Fishing Pole and Tackle Box is an attractive, all-inclusive kit that parents might consider as it seems to include everything you'll need to get your little one up and fishing.
 It has a telescopic pole, push-button reel, and lots of bobbers, weights, and lures in a small tackle box that all comes in a zipper close carry bag.